Trump reacts to Georgia indictment for first time on camera: ‘I have four of them now’ - KTVZ

 Trump has made false claims about election fraud for nearly three years without proof.
 Georgia Gov. Brian Kemp and Secretary of State Brad Raffensperger have both reiterated the election there was not “stolen.”

-Trump’s comments caught several members of his team off guard as his legal team focused on the details of his required surrender at a jailhouse in Georgia by next Friday.
+The former president’s comments about holding a “news conference” caught several members of his team off guard as his legal team focused on the details of his required surrender at a jailhouse in Georgia by next Friday.
 Liz Harrington, an aide to Trump, had prepared a report but it remains to be seen whether that document will still be released next week.

 Harrington has been a serial promoter of lies about the 2020 election, as CNN has reported.